 The following discussion includes a sensitivity analysis that is intended to illustrate the sensitivity to changes in market variables on the Company's financial instruments and show the impact on profit or loss and equity, where applicable.
-Financial instruments affected by market risk include cash, trade and other receivables, and accounts payable and accrued liabilities.
+Financial instruments affected by market risk include cash, trade and other receivables, accounts payable, accrued liabilities, borrowings and warrants.

-(3) The fair value of accounts payable and accrued liabilities approximates the carrying amount given the short maturity period.
+(2) The fair value of accounts payable and accrued liabilities approximates the carrying amount given the short maturity period.
 Refer to the liquidity risk section below.

-(4) The fair value of loans and borrowings approximates the carrying amount given the short maturity period, and the fair market value rate of interest that it carries.
+The fair value of loans and borrowings approximates the carrying amount given the short maturity period, and the fair market value rate of interest that it carries.